 - Drive or Buy Your Dream Car

 So what are you waiting for?
 You’ve learned why life goals are so important, how to set attainable life goals, and ten of the best life goals to take note of.
-So get out there, start setting some goals, and live your life to the fullest.
+So find a motivational book or just get out there, start setting some goals, and live your life to the fullest.
 Your future self will thank you for it!This post originally appeared on Savoteur.